pimkarnm/SQL-Financial-Statements/README.md

 # Building Financial Statements with SQL

 This project was part of the Data Management & SQL course in MsBA program at Hult International Business School.
 The project aimed to build SQL queries and insert results into such queries to create the Profit and Loss (P&L) and Balance Sheet (B/S) statements.
-The accounting database was provided by the instructor in which derived from the existing company in the real world.
+The accounting database derived from the company in the real world was given access by the instructor.
 The database contains multiple tables as shown in the ER Diagram.

 **Course Description**